mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Inherited centralization risk is only present when users cannot use an alternative means of accessing the desired service.
 For example, users often have flexibility in choice of Internet access, so they could just 'route around' a network that impacts their chosen service.
 However, such choices are often not available in the moment, and the Internet's topology means that a 'choke point' upstream could still affect their Internet access.

+Usually, inherited centralization -- both existing and anticipated -- is a factor to work around in protocol design, just as any other constraint would be.
+One effective tool for doing so is encryption, discussed further in {{encrypt}}.

 ## Platform Centralization {#platform}